Ban the Box: Impact

 In June 2016, a large experimental study was published by Amanda Agan and Sonja Starr on the racial gap in callback rates of employers to job applicants of different racial backgrounds in New Jersey and New York City before and after Ban the Box laws went into effect.
 Agan and Starr sent out 15,000 fictitious online job applications to companies in those areas with racially stereotypical names on the job applications.
 Prior to the implementation of Ban the Box laws in New Jersey and New York City, the gap in the callback rate between the job applications with stereotypically black names and stereotypically white names was 7 percent.
 After the implementation of Ban the Box laws, the racial gap in the callback rate increased to 45 percent.

 A July 2016 study by Jennifer L. Doleac and Benjamin Hansen found that in jurisdictions where Ban the Box laws have been implemented, the probabilities of young, non-college educated, black and Hispanic males being employed have declined.

 An October 2006 study with a similar finding published by Harry J. Holzer, Steven Raphael, Michael A. Stoll found that employers who made routine criminal background checks for all job applicants, regardless of their racial backgrounds, hired black applicants (especially black males) at a higher rate than those employers that did not make routine criminal background checks for all applicants.

-A 2017 study reported by The Quarterly Journal of Economics (the following year) found that before the Ban The Box (BTB) was implemented, white people received 7% more employer callbacks than black people.
-After the BTB was implemented, the gap rose to 43%, concluding that black people were negatively affected by the BTB.
 A 2019 study in Economic Inquiry found that BTB raised "the probability of public employment for those with convictions by about 30% on average," without any adverse effects for young low-skilled minority males.

-In a study done by Ginevra Marta Scherini in 2018 looked at the relationship between those who apply to jobs with disabilities and compared it with applicants who apply with a criminal history believing that the stigma that surrounds these two disclosures made them comparable psychologically.
-Scherini found that applicants who self-identify with their criminal history, much like their disabled counterparts, were more likely to disclose their criminal history with employers.
-This study was conducted to gauge the effects of Ban-the-Box measures on self disclosure.

-A study done by Jennifer Dolac and Benjamin Hansen in 2020 found that over time Ban the Box policies reduces the likelihood of employment by approximately 5.1%.
-They compared levels of unemployment across measures such as time, location, demographic, age, skill-level, and education level to gauge the effects of Ban the Box policies on Hispanic and black men.

 A 2020 study by economist Evan K. Rose found that Ban the Box had negligible effects on ex-offenders' labor market outcomes.